ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ## Part 2: Search Rates by Race

-Now let's investigate the key question.
-Are Black drivers searched at higher rates than White drivers?
+Now let's investigate the key question: Are Black drivers searched at higher rates than White drivers?

 Here's why this matters.
 Being stopped more often is one thing.
 But if Black drivers are also being searched at disproportionate rates once they're stopped, that's a whole different level of disparity.
 Let's find out.